0ptim/DeFiChainWiki/docs/auto/Fullnode.md

 description: TODO - Short description of this page.
 ---

-## Defichain Fullnode {#defichain-fullnode}
+## DeFiChain Fullnode {#defichain-fullnode}

-To stabilize the network, it is possible to setup a Defichain Fullnode on a virtual or physical server with a fixed IP address.
+To stabilize the network, it is possible to setup a DeFiChain Fullnode on a virtual or physical server with a fixed IP address.
 A Fullnode holds the whole blockchain without acting as a masternode (no Collateral required) and other Nodes and Wallets in the network can use it to synchronize.
 Everyone in the community can help make the network more stable with a public Fullnode.

 ## Requirements {#requirements}